natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Z-11WA.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the helicopter, as well as its key features.
 In the second part, tell the reader about the helicopter in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Chinese attack helicopter {{Battle-rating}}.
-It was introduced in [[Update "Drone Age"]].
+The '''Changhe Z-11''' was the first indigenously designed Chinese helicopter.
+Its development began in 1991 based on the French Eurocopter AS.350 Écureuil.
+The prototype of the Z-11 helicopter made its maiden flight in December 1994, and began leaving the production line in 1998.
+Later, various military versions were created based on the helicopter.
+Thus, in 2004, a reconnaissance modification of the helicopter was presented under the designation '''Z-11WA''' with an updated observation and targeting system.

-The Z-11WA is the first Chinese helicopter in the main tech tree.
-The Changhe Z-11 is a light helicopter closely resembling the French AS350 Écureuil (Squirrel) with minor detail differences, and this reconnaissance/light attack variant has been augmented with a prominent sensor orb above the cockpit.
-It has a rather high battle rating for a starter helicopter, but offers good flight performance, a small size, and very early access to thermal optics.
-Its main drawback is the limited arsenal consisting of domestic HJ-8A ATGMs, 57 mm and 90 mm rocket pods, and 12.7 mm machine gun pods.
-This helicopter is best used sneakily, locating targets from afar and creeping closer to attack from unexpected angles.
+Introduced in [[Update "Drone Age"]], the Z-11WA combines good speed, small size, excellent manoeuvrability, and excellent armament, including HJ-8A anti-tank guided missiles (ATGMs).
+Additionally, it boasts thermal imaging equipment.
+Its main drawback is the limited arsenal consisting only of the relatively slow and short-ranged HJ-8A ATGMs, 57 mm and 90 mm rocket pods, and 12.7 mm machine gun pods.
+Due to the lack of armour and other defensive features, this helicopter is best used sneakily, locating targets from afar and creeping closer to attack from unexpected angles.

 == General info ==
 === Flight performance ===